 Example Problem Case

-Let’s take a simplified example of a broker-dealer that trades securities on behalf of its customers.
+Let’s take a simplified example of a Broker-Dealer that trades securities on behalf of its customers.

 Packet captures can act as the ‘source of truth’ for latency disputes or disagreements between counterparties regarding messages that are sent between them.
 It is an essential feature of capital markets infrastructure that, as a minimum, there is instrumentation at the edge of the infrastructure so that the responsibility for latency and loss between the trading systems and your counterparties or clients can be conclusively identified.